devzohaib/RAG_Pipeline/README.md

 # RAG_Pipeline
-This repository provides a step-by-step walkthrough of the RAG (Retrieval-Augmented Generation) pipeline codebase

-This guide provides a step-by-step walkthrough of the RAG (Retrieval-Augmented Generation) pipeline codebase.
-The pipeline is implemented using a series of Jupyter notebooks.
+This repository provides a step-by-step walkthrough of the RAG (Retrieval-Augmented Generation) pipeline codebase The pipeline is implemented using a series of Jupyter notebooks.
 Follow the steps below to understand and run the pipeline.

 ## Prerequisites